A duality theorem for harmonic maps into inner symmetric spaces: Proofs of the Duality Theorems

-\begin{remark} We would like to point out that the last part of Theorem \ref{thm-noncompact} shows that the ``duality" between the harmonic maps into compact symmetric spaces the ones in the dual non-compact symmetric spaces is in general only local, due to the fact that the corresponding Iwasawa decompositions for non-compact symmetric spaces is in general not global.
-It would be interesting to understand this duality in a more global sense. \end{remark}
+\begin{remark} We would like to point out that the last part of Theorem \ref{thm-noncompact} shows that the ``duality" relating harmonic maps into compact symmetric spaces to the ones in the dual non-compact symmetric spaces is in general only local, due to the fact that the corresponding Iwasawa decompositions for non-compact symmetric spaces is in general not global.
+It would be interesting to understand this duality in a more global sense.